Resume

 1. Communication

 Communication refers to your ability to share and receive information.
 This can be through speaking, writing, or non-verbal cues.
+But I’m not just talking about the Monday catch-up chats by the coffee machine.

 Other abilities under the communication skills umbrella include: